When Were Air Curtains Invented?

-Berner International’s continual growth is through the leadership of Georgia Berner, president of the company since 1984.
+Berner International’s growth between 1984 and 2018 was through the leadership of Georgia Berner.
 Entrepreneur of the Year is just one of the many awards Mrs. Berner and her company have received during her 30+ years of leadership.
-Under her direction, Berner has become an employer-of-choice in the region.
+Under her direction, Berner became (and remains) an employer-of-choice in the region.
 In 2018, Georgia officially retired, and David Rimbey took on the role of CEO.

 To learn more about air curtains, take the free AEC Daily continuing education course online: “Air Curtains: Energy Savings & Occupant Comfort.”